-The following is a description of the terms and provisions of our shares, preferred shares, debt securities and warrants to purchase shares, preferred shares or debt securities, which we may offer and sell using this prospectus.
+The following is a description of the terms and provisions of our shares, preferred shares and warrants to purchase shares or preferred shares, which we may offer and sell using this prospectus.
 These summaries are not meant to be a complete description of each security.
 This prospectus and any accompanying prospectus supplement will contain the material terms and conditions for each security.
 The accompanying prospectus supplement may add, update or change the terms and conditions of the securities as described in this prospectus.